Sigma-Labs-XYZ/Example-Technical-Tests/practice/tiny_robot.md

 ## Task 2

-**Given a list of instruction sets, find the index of the instruction set that causes the robot to carry the _heaviest load at any point_?**
+**Given a list of instruction sets, find the index of the valid instruction set that causes the robot to carry the _heaviest load at any point_?**

 Examples: